 Figure 4.
 (A) Effect of invasiveness on measured trait combinations across species.
 The x-axis shows the proportion of species with the given trait combination.
 The y-axis shows the different trait combinations.
-Shapes and colors distinguish species based on their invasion status: orange triangles are for species mentioned as invasive at least once and blue circles for the ones never mentioned as invasive.
+Shapes and colors distinguish species based on their invasion status: orange squares are for species mentioned as invasive at least once, blue triangles for the ones never mentioned as invasive, and green circles for the natives ones.
 (B) Effect of range size (over 100 GloNAF regions from which the species is reported) on trait combination knowledge across species.
 The x-axis shows the proportion of species with the given trait combination, the y-axis shows different trait combinations.
 The points and lines of different shapes and colors distinguish species based on their widespreadness: whether they are part of the 100 most widespread species (expressed as the number of GloNAF regions) or not.